SimonSapin/rust-forest/README.md

 * Nodes still have methods,
   the arena can largely be ignored during tree manipulation (as long as it’s kept alive).
 * Less runtime overhead.
-(Allocation is fast, no reference count increment or decrement.)
+(Allocation is fast, no reference count to increment or decrement.)
 * Nodes are allocated in large, continuous chunks of memory.
 This helps memory cache performance.

 Disadvantages: